What is an encoder?

 Looking for a few examples of how encoders can be used?

-A 3D printer may use multiple linear encoders to track the position of the print head.
+A 3D printer may use multiple encoders to track the position of the print head.
 The information from the encoders can then be sent back to the motion control system so it can verify that the print head is in the correct position to print the desired object.

 A delta robot uses a series of motors to control the position of the arms.
 Some kind of encoder is most likely attached to each motor.
 The data from each encoder is used to understand the shaft rotation on each motor, which impacts the position of the end effector—the robot’s “hand.”